Our Research Community

 Generation Google Scholar ($10,000)

 Avigya was selected for the Generation Google Scholarship, a prestigious $10,000 award for CS students with demonstrated leadership.
-Her research at Algoverse was accepted to the NeurIPS Mechanistic Interpretability Workshop.
+Their research at Algoverse was accepted to the NeurIPS Mechanistic Interpretability Workshop.

 Zili Shen